rajpdus/cursor-code-analysis/doc-templates.md

 title: Documentation Templates
 nav_order: 3
 permalink: /doc-templates
+has_children: false
 ---

-# Cursor Documentation Generation Guide
+# Documentation Templates

 This guide provides templates and commands to help you generate comprehensive documentation for your codebase using Cursor's AI capabilities.